Kpn23/FraudGuard/README.md

 ## Project Overview 🎯
 Welcome to the **FraudGuard** project!
 Our mission is to detect fraudulent credit card transactions using cutting-edge machine learning techniques.
 Join us on this exciting journey as we uncover the secrets behind suspicious activities and keep your money safe!

-FraudGuard is a comprehensive application designed to tackle the problem of credit card fraud detection.
-By leveraging advanced data preprocessing, feature engineering, and machine learning algorithms, we aim to build a robust model that can accurately identify fraudulent transactions in real-time.

-The project follows a structured approach, starting from data exploration and cleaning, to feature selection and model training, and finally, model evaluation and deployment.
-Each step is carefully designed to ensure the highest possible accuracy and efficiency in fraud detection.

 ## Key Features 🔑

 - **Efficient Data Preprocessing**: